nikolett0203/nikolett0203/README.md

 An R package for streamlined data preprocessing, analysis, and visualization in association rule mining.

 ### [🎶 Tune Twin](https://tunetwin.ca/)
-A music recommendation web app built with Flask and integrates Spotify, Last.fm, and Deezer APIs to suggest similar songs based on your favorite tracks.
+A music recommendation web app built with Flask that integrates Spotify, Last.fm, and Deezer APIs to suggest similar songs based on your favorite tracks.

 ### [🪐 Toth World](https://www.nikoletttoth.com/)
 My portfolio site!